single-cell-genetics/cellsnp-lite/README.rst

 cellSNP
 =======

-Analysis of expressed alleles in single cells
+Analysis of expressed alleles in single cells with pysam

 Quick Start